jdx/mise/README.md

   $ rtx install nodejs         # install version specified in .tool-versions
   $ rtx install                # installs all runtimes specified in .tool-versions for installed plugins
   $ rtx install --all          # installs all runtimes and all plugins
 ```
 ### `rtx latest`

 ```
-get the latest runtime version of a plugin's runtimes
+Get the latest runtime version of a plugin's runtimes

 Usage: latest <RUNTIME>